 Michael Leister —

-Mike has an MBA from Virginia Polytechnic Institute and State University’s Pamplin School of Business, which compliments his BS and MS in Chemical Engineering from Virginia Tech.
+Mike has an MBA from Virginia Tech’s Pamplin School of Business, which compliments his BS and MS in Chemical Engineering from Virginia Tech.
 Through his work on API’s Economics work group, he has been the driver for many industry economic analyses covering everything from the national impact of changing the ozone NAAQS to the intricacies of the RFS2 RIN markets.

 In addition to understanding refining industry operations and economics, Mike is very knowledgeable of research into transportation fuels and engines.
 During his 13 years on the Coordinating Research Council Board, including two years as president, he helped oversee a vast number of CRC research projects that dealt with both current and future engines and fuels.

 Mike has lent his expertise to four National Petroleum Council studies.
 He is a retired U.S. Army Lt.
 Colonel and spends his time restoring a Victorian home, playing tennis and hiking in Colorado.